 These one-bowl, easy Praline Pumpkin Muffins are moist and bursting with delicious flavor.
 The crunchy pecan praline topping takes them over the top!

-Although I love the copycat Starbucks pumpkin bread, there’s something really nice about muffins.
-They make a nice presentation on a pretty plate or cake stand plus you can freeze muffins and then just pull a few, when needed.
-And then there’s portion control… muffins are great in that area too!
+Although I love the copycat Starbucks pumpkin bread, there's something really nice about muffins.
+They make a lovely presentation on a pretty plate or cake stand, plus, you can freeze muffins and then just pull a few out when needed.
+And then there's portion control... muffins are great in that area too!

 These Praline Pumpkin Muffins are so moist and tender, they just about melt in your mouth.
 Serve them with a cup of coffee or tea or a tall, cold glass of milk.
 Check out the inside, delish!

 The crunchy, delicious praline topping for these muffins is super easy; just combine chopped pecans with a splash of olive oil, a drizzle of honey and a pinch of salt.
 Stir and add a spoonful to the top of each muffin before baking.
 Voila!
 A wonderful fancy bakery touch in minutes!